facebook/react-native-website/docs/new-architecture-library-intro.md

 ### Migrating `findNodeHandle` / getting a `HostComponent`

-Much of the migration work requires a HostComponent ref to access certain APIs that are only attached to host components (like View, Text, or ScrollView).
+Most of the migration work requires a HostComponent ref to access certain APIs that are only attached to host components (like View, Text, or ScrollView).
 HostComponents are the return value of calls to `requireNativeComponent`. `findNodeHandle` tunnels through multiple levels of component hierarchy to find the nearest native component.

 As a concrete example, this code uses `findNodeHandle` to tunnel from `ParentComponent` through to the `View` rendered by `ChildComponent`.